alice157/mdcat/README.md

 - Some markdown shorthand may be helpful - having to specify `[:md/paragraph [:md/text "foo"]]` just because flexmark does it that way may not be necessary.
 - Need to re-investigate using flexmark's renderer.
 - Another cool usecase could be adding a table of contents.
 Because the document selector is currently not available, I'm not sure if that's possible.
+- Some obsidian-specific markdown extensions (tags, etc) could also be helpful
 # Thanks
 https://github.com/greglook/cljstyle - build scaffolding for GraalVM